stanciudorin/appleitems/README.md

 ## CREDITS

 ### Content
 * For this project I have manually created avery single product in the admin panel.
-All products have been researched by myself and images, titles, descriptions and current prices have been extracted from Currys/PC World so every details is current to December 2020 statistics.
+All products have been researched by myself and images, titles, descriptions and current prices have been extracted from Currys/PC World website, so every details is current to December 2020 statistics.

 ### Media
 * The Logo was created by myself using Adobe Lightroom.